Shinzo Hamai: Mayor of Hiroshima

+In March 1967, he was awarded the Knight's Medal of the Legion of Honor by the French government.

+Post mayoral plans and death

 Following retirement in 1967, he published a book of his memoirs in the Japanese language.
 In 2010, the book was published in English translation made by his son Junso Hamai (born 1936).

-He died of a heart attack in February 1968.
+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

+In January 1968, he decided to run for the House of Councillors election as a candidate endorsed by the Democratic Socialist Party.

+On February 26, he attended the 4th Hiroshima Local Alliance Regular Convention held at the Hiroshima Peace Memorial Museum auditorium.
+Immediately after making a public speech, he returned to his seat and collapsed from a myocardial infarction.
+Although a doctor from Hiroshima Municipal Hospital was immediately rushed to his side, he died at 4:08 p.m.
+He was 62 years old.

+On March 8, a public funeral was held for him, initiated by Mayor Yamada and others.

+There is a bust of him in the East Building of the Hiroshima Peace Memorial Museum (built in 1969).

 In popular culture

 Hamai has been extensively mentioned in the documentary book Children of the Ashes by Robert Jungk.
 One of the events mentioned in the book was a brief moment in April 1946, when he witnessed a small tree growing in Hiroshima, realizing that despite radioactivity, plants could grow.
 This episode is depicted in the poem "Shinzo Hamai: 1946" by George Bailin, published in 1988.